 This is against a backdrop of 1 in 3 women worldwide experiencing physical or sexual violence in their lifetime.
 In the wake of the COVID-19 pandemic, this silent epidemic of violence against women and girls is expanding, and not getting nearly enough attention.
-As the 16 days of Activism against Gender Based Violence (GBV) comes to a close, I would like to reflect on what we have learned, and what we can do to step up our efforts in protecting and empowering our girls and women in West and Central Africa.
+I would like to reflect on what we have learned, and what we can do to step up our efforts in protecting and empowering our girls and women in West and Central Africa.

 During the 2014 Ebola outbreak we witnessed an “epidemic” of “rape, sexual assault and violence against women and girls”.
 Many schools had to close, which worsened inequality, since girls were less likely to return to the classroom than boys.
 Many girls were forced to enter the job market or shoulder additional duties at home, leading to spikes in domestic violence and adolescent pregnancies.